The Character Map in Twisted Equivariant Nonabelian Cohomology: Introduction Overview

 {\bf (a)} all closed generators shown are rational images of {\it integral} and {\it integrally in-divisble} cohomology classes;

 {\bf (b)} $\omega \,:=\, \widetilde \omega - \tfrac{1}{4}p_1$ is fiberwise the volume form on $\mathbb{H}P^1 \simeq S^4$, and $f_2$ is fiberwise the volume form on $\mathbb{C}P^1 \simeq S^2$.

 As a non-trivial example of a (relative) minimal model in rational equivariant homotopy theory, this may be of interest in its own right.
 Such examples computed in the literature are rare (we have not come across any).
-Here we are concerned with a most curious aspect of this novel example: Under substituting the algebra generators in \eqref{MinimalModelOfSpinParametrizedTwistorSpaceModZ2InIntroduction} with differential forms on a $\Grefl$-orbifold (essentially the non-abelian character map, Def. \ref{TwistedEquivariantNonabelianCharacterMap}), the relations in \eqref{MinimalModelOfSpinParametrizedTwistorSpaceModZ2InIntroduction} are just those expected for flux densities in M-theory at an orbi-conifold singularity \eqref{GreenSchwarzAsEquivariantBianchiIdentity} -- the details are in \cref{ChargeQuantizationInEquivariantTwistorialCohomotopy}:
+Here we are concerned with a most curious aspect of this novel example: Under substituting the algebra generators in \eqref{MinimalModelOfSpinParametrizedTwistorSpaceModZ2InIntroduction} with differential forms on a $\Grefl$-orbifold (essentially the non-abelian character map, Def. \ref{TwistedEquivariantNonabelianCharacterMap}), the relations in \eqref{MinimalModelOfSpinParametrizedTwistorSpaceModZ2InIntroduction} are those expected for flux densities in ``M-theory'', as briefly explained in \S\ref{ApplicationToFLuxQuantization}: